 Example for Device model ‘deviceAirConditioner'

-The present clause explains the creation process for the device typed 'deviceAirConditioner' (see clause Erreur !
-Source du renvoi introuvable. for device model definition of ‘deviceAirConditioner').
+The present clause explains the creation process for the device typed 'deviceAirConditioner' (see clause 5.5.1.1 for device model definition of ‘deviceAirConditioner').

 Using the definition, 'deviceAirConditioner' model is mapped to [deviceAirConditioner] resource which is a specialization of <flexContainer> resource (See Figure A.2-1).